 - Completely eradicates the Borrelia, Borrelia-persistor cells

-- Rapid eradication of all Borrelia, usually less than seven days
+- Rapid eradication of all Borrelia, depending on the bacterial load, within 2-5 days

 - Has no known adverse effects